 During my stay at BBH NY we came out with an idea to promote common sense gun reform.
 The idea required the participation of a bunch of celebrities.
 In paper it was simple, email celebrity managers.
 Pitch the idea.
 Pay them nothing.
 They had to accept right?
 NOT.
 After emailing over 180 managers and talking on the phone with more than 20 we couldn't get one person on board with the project.

-But, out of nowhere we received and email from ___________ the manager of The New York Times best selling author, lawyer, chef, ABC hit show inspiration and Vice/LAND star Eddie Huang.
+But, out of nowhere we received and email from firstname.lastname@example.org.
+The manager of The New York Times best selling author, lawyer, chef, ABC hit show inspiration and Vice/LAND star Eddie Huang.
 Eddie truly cared about this issue and he wanted to express his mind about it.

 Here is what he had to say: